 Many Australians underestimate the value of their contents, particularly if they haven’t written down what they own or haven’t updated a contents inventory list for a while.
 It’s easy to forget to add new things you have purchased recently and gifts you have received.

-Click here to download or print the Understand Insurance contents inventory template to help manage your contents policy.
+The Understand Insurance contents inventory template can help you manage your contents policy.

 When working out what level of contents insurance you need, start by listing all your belongings and assess how much it would cost to replace them at today’s prices.